miniskar/deffe/README.md

     return obj
 ```

 The "GetObject" method returns the object of the class.
-It should take the Deffe framework object as an input to configure the class.
+It should take the DEFFE framework object as an input to configure the class.
 The class will have "Initialize" and "Run" method.

 ## How to configure JSON configuration?